 Historical and architectural complex of Ancient Palmyra in the Syrian province of Homs

 In addition, the Roman Theater in Palmyra, built about two thousand years ago, was destroyed by IGIL.
 In May 2015 year after the capture of the city on the square of the historic site, militants shot a huge number of people.
 In June of the same year, the world suffered several more irreparable losses: the destruction of the shrine of Muhammad ibn Ali, the descendant of Ali ibn Abu Talib's family, and also the shrine of Abu Baha Ad-Din.
 In August 2015, the IGIL fighters blew up the famous temple in Palmyra.

 Museum of Egypt

-Since January 2011 in Egypt, a huge number of museums have been destroyed and plundered, including a museum in Tahrir Square and the Mallawi Museum, a large part of the exhibits and relics that were destroyed during the revolution and "massacre" 14 August 2013 (the rout of the camps of supporters of deposed President Mohammed Mursi the military - approx. Ed.).
+Since January 2011, Egypt has destroyed and plundered a huge number of museums, including a museum in Tahrir Square and the Mallawi Museum, a huge part of the exhibits and relics that were destroyed during the revolution and the "massacre" 14 August 2013 (the rout of the camps of the overthrown President Mohammed Mursi by the military - Ed.).
 In addition, during these events, most of the archaeological artifacts were stolen from it, and the facades of the building were badly damaged.
 In 2014, during the attack on the building of the security department, the Museum of Islam in Cairo was destroyed, and the most important exhibits were irretrievably lost.

 18 March 2015 year in Tunisia attacked by terrorists was subjected to the National Museum of Bardo, which is the second largest museum in the world after the museum of Sigma in Turkey, which stores large Roman mosaics.
 It should be noted that terrorist acts are also taking place outside the Arab world.
 So, 3 February last year, the world witnessed an attack on the Louvre in Paris.